-where $\tilde{M}^{j}_{(M,N)}$ is the multiplicity function for $j$-th strip in the auxiliary model with steps $\mathbb{S}\cup\tilde{\mathbb{S}}$, $M^{j}_{(M,N)}$ is the multiplicity function for $j$-th strip in the auxiliary model with steps $\mathbb{S}$. \end{lemma} \begin{proof} We will proceed by induction over $n$, where $n=[\frac{N-l(k+2)+2}{2l}]$, first proving (\ref{k3}), then (\ref{k1}).
-For $n=0$, formula (\ref{k3}) follows immediately from the Theorem \ref{BD_cor}, as long steps don't give any impact to this region.
+where $\tilde{M}^{j}_{(M,N)}$ is the multiplicity function for $j$-th strip in the auxiliary model with steps $\mathbb{S}\cup\tilde{\mathbb{S}}$, $M^{j}_{(M,N)}$ is the multiplicity function for $j$-th strip in the auxiliary model with steps $\mathbb{S}$. \end{lemma} \begin{proof} We proceed by induction over $n$, where $n=[\frac{N-l(k+2)+2}{2l}]$, first proving (\ref{k3}), then (\ref{k1}).
+For $n=0$, Formula (\ref{k3}) follows immediately from the Theorem \ref{BD_cor}, as long steps do not impact this region.
 Formula (\ref{k1}) follows from Corollary \ref{lstep_property_cor}.
-As was discussed, formula (\ref{eqq3}) is true for greater values of $N$, mainly, it is true for a parallelogram-like region, satisfying $n=0$.
-So, we obtained base of induction.
-Suppose, that
+As was discussed, Formula (\ref{eqq3}) is true for greater values of $N$, mainly, it is true for a parallelogram-like region, satisfying $n=0$.
+So, we obtained the base of induction.